hal9ai/hal9/website/learn/intro.md

 # Intro

-**What is Hal9?** Hal9 is a platform to help you write and create your own versions of ChatGPT -- We refer to these applications as Generative Apps since they use GenAI.
+**What is Hal9?** Hal9 is a platform to help you write and create your own versions of ChatGPT -- We refer to these applications as Generative Apps since they use Generative AI.

 ### Generative AI